samnissen/arachnid2/README.md

 The crawler will time-bound your spidering.
 If no valid integer is provided, it will crawl for 15 seconds before exiting.
 600 seconds (10 minutes) is the current maximum, and any value above it will be reduced to 600.

+#### `max_urls`

+The crawler will crawl a limited number of URLs before stopping.
+If no valid integer is provided, it will crawl for 50 URLs before exiting.
+10000 seconds is the current maximum, and any value above it will be reduced to 10000.

 #### `language`